dogecoinfoundation/foundation.dogecoin.com/content/trailmap/prologue.md

 For the last eight years Dogecoin has closely tracked the aging Bitcoin C++/QT desktop wallet, heroically maintained by the Dogecoin Core dev team.
-A decade ago when crypto was in it's infancy this was a solid decision, but times change and what was once useful at the foundation of crypto has lagged behind a world where most people transact on their phones, and integration with online retailers is paramount.
+A decade ago when crypto was in its infancy this was a solid decision, but times change and what was once useful at the foundation of crypto has lagged behind a world where most people transact on their phones, and integration with online retailers is paramount.